Jahia/forms-prefill/README.md

-Form Factory Prefill
+Forms Prefill
 ====================

-This module contains examples of form factory prefill functionality
+This module contains examples of Forms prefill functionality